Postgraduate MSc

 • You must accrue a minimum of 660 clinical hours during your twelve months of training.

-The Non-Medical Prescribing module is accredited by the Nursing and Midwifery Council (NMC), Health and Care Professions Council (HCPC) and General Pharmaceutical Council (GPhC) and upon successful completion, you will be able to add an annotation to your professional registration as an independent prescriber.
+The Non-Medical Prescribing module is accredited by the Nursing and Midwifery Council (NMC), Health and Care Professions Council (HCPC), and General Pharmaceutical Council (GPhC).
+Upon successful completion, you will be able to add an annotation to your professional registration as an independent prescriber.

 Year one

 This module will include an advanced understanding of respiratory and cardiovascular system pathophysiology and management.
-You will review the examination of the newborn and clinical reasoning.
+You will review the examination of the newborn and clinical reasoning, including the NIPE module teaching and assessment.

 Research Methods

-This module will look at contemporary issues and debates in research and well as the design of research projects and developing research proposals.
+This module will look at contemporary issues and debates in research as well as the design of research projects and developing research proposals.

 You will study pathophysiology, gaining a deeper understanding of the physiology of abnormalities and how to manage these.
-You will also get an insight into different clinical conundrums.
+You will also gain insight into different clinical conundrums.

 Non-Medical Prescribing